 Gun Slave Units like Juzo Inui have a distinctive feature: their heads are guns.
-In Juzo's case, he has a revolver model.
+In Juzo's case, his head is a revolver model.
 Others have different models, like Seven and his Desert Eagle model.

-The Head Gun is powerful as it shoots a laser-like beam that melts steel and concrete in a hundred-meter range.
+The Head Gun is powerful as it shoots a laser-like beam that can melt steel and concrete in a hundred-meter range.
 But Gun Slave Units can't fire their own heads—they need their Hands partners to do so.